 - You have religious, psychological, or moral objections to divorce, which may include worry or fear of shame about the concept of divorce from your family, church or community.

-- There is a financial benefit to remaining legally married in the form of tax status, continued health insurance, or other financial marital benefits.
+- There is a financial benefit to remaining legally married in the form of tax status, continued health insurance, meet the 10-year requirement for social security benefits, or other financial marital benefits.
 Each of these benefits should be verified before deciding to obtain a legal separation.

 - You want to protect yourself from exposure to your spouse’s debts and liabilities.
 Obtain professional legal advice about this, as your protection may not extend to debts such as a mortgage on which you are named.